winitzki/scall/tutorial/programming_dhall.md

 So, our code will use the function call `Natural/fold x ...`.

 In most cases, the actual required number of iterations will be smaller than `x`.
-For clarity, we will maintain a boolean flag `done` and set it to `True` once we reach the final result.
+For clarity, we will maintain a Boolean flag (`done`) and set it to `True` once we reach the final result.
-The code will ensure that any further iterations do not modify the final result.
+The code will use that flag to ensure that any further iterations do not modify the final result.

-The code is:
+(The same functionality could be implemented also without using such a flag.)

 ```dhall
 let Natural/lessThan = https://prelude.dhall-lang.org/Natural/lessThan